Introduction

 There may be legal and commercial rights issues affecting whether the user of the AI or developer of the AI owns or is liable for any output created by it.

-Similarly any information input into an AI may be used by the developer of that AI to train it further or be shared with third parties.
+Similarly, any information input into an AI may be used by the developer of that AI to train it further or be shared with third parties.

 This may raise significant data protection or information security concerns around for example confidential or commercial information, copyright protected content or any personal data input, produced by or interacted with outputs of any tool.

-8. Seeking guidance
+Seeking guidance

 For staff and freelancers working for the BBC, a proposal to use AI must first be referred to a senior editorial figure, who should consult Editorial Policy.
 Editorial Policy may consider referring proposed uses and questions to the AI Risk Advisory Group (AIRA), particularly non-editorial issues.

-AIRA includes subject matter experts on AI risk from across the BBC, including legal, data protection, commercial and business affairs, and infosec as well as editorial policy.
+AIRA includes subject matter experts on AI risk from across the BBC, including legal, data protection, commercial and business affairs, and Infosec as well as editorial policy.
 This multi-disciplinary approach reflects the range of different issues that inform many deployments of AI.
 The AI Risk Advisory Group is able to give detailed advice on both the editorial and non-editorial risks in the use of AI.

-9. Use cases
+Use cases

-9.1 Using Generative AI to create content
+Using Generative AI to create content

 Generative AI should not be used to directly create news content published or broadcast by BBC News/Nations, current affairs or factual journalism unless it is the subject of the content and its use is illustrative.
-Exemptions, such as in the creation of graphics, may be considered subject to a piloting process.

 Using AI tools to create media may be otherwise considered where their use does not challenge the editorial meaning of the content, distort the meaning of events, alter the impact of genuine material or otherwise materially mislead audiences.